Translational Research: Assay Development

 NIDDK-Specific Funding Opportunities

 PA-16-374, Assay Development and Screening to Discover Therapeutic or Imaging Agents for Diseases of Interest to the NIDDK (R01) has expired.
-The NIDDK is still interested in supporting this type of translational science and another potential option is to apply to the Parent R01 FOA (PA-20-185) and request review assignment to the special emphasis panel PAR Panel: High Throughput Screening- ZRG1 BST-F 55, or another relevant review panel.
+The NIDDK is still interested in supporting this type of translational science and another potential option is to apply to the Parent R01 NOFO (PA-20-185) and request review assignment to the special emphasis panel PAR Panel: High Throughput Screening- ZRG1 BST-F 55, or another relevant review panel.
 Applicants should consult the NIH/CSR study section descriptions before requesting a specific review panel.

 Please reach out to one of the Staff Contacts listed below if you have any questions.